 The entire process can be highly overwhelming and the legal guidance of a SSDI attorney will help you navigate the case.
 In order to find the right attorney, you will need to do quality research of all legal professionals in your area.
 Our guide will help you learn the proper questions to ask your potential SSDI lawyer.

-Do You Have The Proper Credentials?
+Do You Have a Qualified Advocate?

 A Social Security Disability advocate is a person that helps you throughout your disability case.
 They will work with you to file a claim, gather paperwork, etc. What many people do not know is that an advocate does not have to be a lawyer.
 It can simply be a person that attended college and passed an exam administered by the SSA.

 Although advocates are helpful, they cannot take the place of a trained legal professional that has passed the bar exam and attended law school.
-During your consultation, ask the advocate if they are a Winston-Salem social security lawyer.
+During your consultation, ask the advocate if they are a social security disability lawyer.
 They should be able to show you certification such as a law degree and license to practice.
 Disability attorneys are usually members of the National Organization of Social Security Claimants’ Representatives (NOSSCR).

 How Often Will We Meet?